MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-storage-spaces-direct-deployment.md

 ms.assetid: 1099f21d-5f07-475a-92dd-ad08bc155da1
 author: haley-rowland
 ms.author: harowl
-ms.date: 01/05/2017
+ms.date: 06/24/2017
 manager: scottman
 ---
-# Deploy a two-node S2D SOFS for UPD storage in Azure
+# Deploy a two-node Storage Spaces Direct scale-out file server for UPD storage in Azure

 >Applies To: Windows Server 2016

 Remote Desktop Services (RDS) requires a domain-joined file server for user profile disks (UPDs).
-To deploy a high availability domain-joined scale-out file server (SOFS) in Azure, use Storage Spaces Direct (S2D) with Windows Server 2016.
+To deploy a high availability domain-joined scale-out file server (SOFS) in Azure, use Storage Spaces Direct with Windows Server 2016.
 If you’re not familiar with UPDs or Remote Desktop Services, check out [Welcome to Remote Desktop Services](welcome-to-rds.md).

 > [!NOTE]
 > Microsoft just published an [Azure template to deploy a Storage Spaces Direct scale-out file server](https://azure.microsoft.com/documentation/templates/301-storage-spaces-direct/)!
 You can use the template to create your deployment, or use the steps in this article.